Libya

 The main product bought by Mexico from Libya in 2024 was Acyclic Hydrocarbons (US$36M).
 The main destinations of purchases made to Libya were Tamaulipas (US$36M), Nuevo León (US$18.2k), and Chihuahua (US$12.3k).

-The main sale from Mexico to Libya in May 2025 was Other Coloring Matter; Preparations; Inorganic Products of a Kind Used as Luminophores, whether or not Chemically Defined (US$268k).
-The main origins of sales to Libya were Ciudad de México (US$478k).
+The main sale from Mexico to Libya in September 2025 was Motor Cars and other Vehicles Principally Designed Cars for Transport of Persons (US$881k).
+The main origins of sales to Libya were Ciudad de México (US$889k) and Sinaloa (US$215k).

 The chart compares the evolution of remittances sent from Mexico to Libya and the remittances that Mexico receives from Libya.

-In the second quarter of 2025, Mexico received US$0 in remittances from Libya, while Libya received US$0 in remittances from Mexico.
+In the third quarter of 2025, Mexico received US$0 in remittances from Libya, while Libya received US$0 in remittances from Mexico.